Use only cold distilled water for humidifier.

 Unlike Katy Perry hot and cold songs, the expectation you are going to get with a humidifier is pretty consistent.
 It is a simple appliance designed to increase the room humidity level through moisture dispersion.
 There are 3 major types of humidifiers in the market: Evaporative, Ultrasonic, Steam vaporizer.
 Generally, we will group them to either a cool-mist or warm-mist humidifier.
-Even though a cool-mist will only emit cool air while a warm-mist will release hot air, you can use either hot or cold water on both devices.
+Even though a cool-mist will only emit cool air while a warm-mist will release hot air, you should use room temperature water on both devices.

 Cold Water Equals Better Breathability